qgis/QGIS-Documentation/docs/training_manual/create_vector_data/forms.rst

 #.
 The :guilabel:`Identify Results` panel opens and shows a tree view
    of the fields values and other general information about the clicked feature.
 #.
-At the top of the panel, check the :guilabel:`Auto open form`
+At the top of the panel, check the :guilabel:`Auto open form for single feature results`
    checkbox in the |options| sup:`Identify Settings` menu.
 #.
 Now, click again on any street in the map.
 Along the previous
    :guilabel:`Identify Results` dialog, you'll see the now-familiar